 My Current Casserole Formula

-Starch– could be prepared rice pasta (6 or 7 ounce dry), cooked rice (3 or 4 cups), or peeled and sliced raw potatoes (I use 8 for my large size family)
+Starch– could be prepared (wheat or rice) pasta (6 or 7 ounce dry, can be a mixture of shapes), cooked rice (3 or 4 cups), or peeled and sliced raw potatoes (I use 8 for my large size family).

 Veggies– Any combination of leftover veggies, carrots (need to precook if using pasta or rice), onions, green pepper, celery, etc (about 2 cups total)

 Meat– browned hamburger, leftover chicken, pork, beef, antelope-okay, probably just at my house (1 1/2 to 2 cups)

 Liquid– This is what replaces the cream soup.
 Could be homemade cream of whatever soup, gravy, white sauce, tomato sauce (2 cups or maybe a little more), onion mushroom sauce (see update below)